okcza515/CPE342_Lab_Deep_CNN_DogCat/README.md

 # CPE342_Lab_Deep_CNN_DogCat
-is this homework LAB of Data Model subject
+is this homework lab of Data Model subject

 the objective is to learn how Deep CNN works